jeremypurser/harvestlist/README.md

 ## How to use?
-As you sign up you choose a `role`, a seller or a buy, which would be a farmer or chef, respectively.
+As you sign up you choose a `role`, a seller or a buyer, which would be a farmer or chef, respectively.
 As a farmer you have the ability to upload new products.
 As a chef you have the ability to to follow farmers to create a feed of new products from the farms you follow, as well as the ability to buy those products.